We congratulate the following award recipients:

-The ADF Long Tan Awards Youth Leadership and Teamwork Awards recognises a Year 10 and 12 student who demonstrate leadership and teamwork within both the school and the broader community and who displays strong values, such as doing one’s best, respect for others and “mateship”, that are integral to Australian society.
+The ADF Long Tan - Youth Leadership and Teamwork Awards recognise a Year 10 and 12 student who demonstrate leadership and teamwork within both the school and the broader community They also displays strong values, such as doing one’s best, respect for others and “mateship”, that are integral to Australian society.
 The establishment of the ADF Long Tan Youth Leadership and Teamwork Awards is an initiative of the Australian Government designed to encourage senior students, tomorrow’s leaders, to actively participate in the life of their school and local community.
-The Year 10 Long Tan Award and cheque for $250 was awarded to Nikita.
-The Year 12 Long Tan Award and cheque for $550 was awarded to Kirilly.
+The 2021 Year 10 Long Tan Award and cheque for $250 is awarded to Shinepreet.
+The Year 12 Long Tan Award and cheque for $550 is awarded to Han Mi (Mihan).

-The Caltex Best All Rounder Award is presented to a final year student, acknowledging their all-round contributions to their school and community.
+The Ampol Best All Rounder Award has earned a reputation for being one of Australia’s most respected secondary education recognition programs.
+It is presented to a final year student, acknowledging their all-round contributions to their school and community.
 Recipients excel in six key categories Academic, Attitude, Personal, Leadership, Service and Sport.
-The recipient of the Caltex Best All Rounder Award was Alessandra.
+The recipient of the Ampol Best All Rounder Award is Elyse.

 DOMINA NOSTRA AWARD

 The Domina Nostra Award, from the Latin translation of “Our Lady”, has been awarded since 2007 to the student from Years 7, 8, 9, 10 and 11 who most demonstrates the OLSH Spirit in their daily actions and interactions.
-The students encourage the community to reflect on the Sacred Heart goals of the school and more, broadly speaking, Christian values are relevant and applicable to our daily lives.
+The students encourage the community to reflect on the Sacred Heart goals of the school and more broadly, the Christian values that are relevant and applicable to our daily lives.